2019 Aston Martin Vantage debuts with bold look, raucous V-8

 Car Tech

-The current Vantage is the most popular model in Aston Martin’s history, so clearly there was some additional pressure to get the design of the successor right.
-Fortunately Aston Martin appears to have pulled it off as the redesigned Vantage, unveiled at the automaker's Gaydon, England headquarters on Tuesday, is shaping up to be an absolutely brilliant sports car.
+The current Vantage is the most popular model in Aston Martin’s history, so clearly there was some added pressure to get the design of the successor right.
+Fortunately Aston Martin appears to have pulled it off as the redesigned Vantage, which made its public debut this week at the 2017 Los Angeles Auto Show, is shaping up to be an absolutely brilliant sports car.

 Starting at the front, the aggressive face with its low, gaping-mouthed grille hint at the brute performance on offer, while the pure, sculptural forms of the flanks create an athletic, predatory stance that expresses the agility inherent within the car.
 And finally, as you move toward the rear, the technical look of the taillamps indicates that this is a thoroughly modern car packed with the latest technology.